 - + copy Created with Sketch.

-NL Architects was founded in 1997, in the “SuperDutch” era, by Pieter Bannenberg, Walter van Dijk, Kamiel Klaasse and Mark Linnemann, who had met and started collaborating at Delft University of Technology.
-Today NL Architects is headed by Bannenberg, van Dijk and Klaasse.
+NL Architects was founded in 1997 during the “SuperDutch” era by Pieter Bannenberg, Walter van Dijk, Kamiel Klaasse, and Mark Linnemann, who met and began collaborating at Delft University of Technology.
+Today, the firm is led by Bannenberg, van Dijk, and Klaasse.

-After having garnered international attention with their first project “WOS8” in 1998, NL Architects received the Netherlands Architecture Institute (NAi) Award (Rotterdam) in 2004 for “BasketBar” at Utrecht University.
-The jury was impressed by the casual architecture and “inventiveness with which the architects had approached the very banal remit”.
-In 2005 NL Architects won the Emerging Architect award of the Mies van der Rohe Award for its unusual hybrid of coffee house and sports ground.
+After gaining international recognition with their first project, “WOS8”, in 1998, NL Architects received the Netherlands Architecture Institute (NAi) Award (Rotterdam) in 2004 for “BasketBar” at Utrecht University.
+The jury was impressed by the casual architecture and the “inventiveness with which the architects approached a seemingly banal brief.”
+In 2005, NL Architects won the Emerging Architect Award of the Mies van der Rohe Award for their unconventional hybrid of a coffee house and a sports ground.

-In 2007 NL won first prize in the competition to design the Groninger Forum by popular vote.
-In 2008 the quartet once again caused a stir and established its name with “Sound Shower” at the Venice Architecture Biennial.
+In 2007, NL Architects won first prize in the competition to design the Groninger Forum, securing victory by popular vote.
+In 2008, the firm once again made waves and solidified its reputation with “Sound Shower” at the Venice Architecture Biennale.

-Their works are difficult to describe in few words, be they wild, humorous, experimental or radical.
-The crucial factor is always what can arise beyond the required design parameters and what unexpected potential it offers.
-They themselves describe their architecture as a “remix of reality”.
+Their work defies easy categorization—whether wild, humorous, experimental, or radical.
+The crucial factor is always what emerges beyond the required design parameters and the unexpected potential it unveils.
+They describe their architecture as a “remix of reality.”

-Their project deFlat Kleiburg is a finalist for the Mies van der Rohe Award 2017.
+Their project DeFlat Kleiburg was a finalist for the 2017 Mies van der Rohe Award.

 Read more